-So what characterizes a good teacher student relationship?
+So what characterizes a good teacher-student relationship?
 There are many things that are on this list but a few of those that top the list include, creating a classroom space that is positive, motivating, and allows creativity.
-Establishing a judgment free zone is extremely important.
-This lets students know that no question is stupid, and the importance of asking questions, after all we are all learning.
-A good teacher knows the importance of being kind patient and respectful towards her students and at the same time holds them accountable to reciprocate that back.
-A good teacher boosts the self esteem of her students and makes them feel accepted.
-A good teacher is also someone that holds her ground at all times and uses positive reinforcement to promote good behavior yet also makes it a point to insure that her student’s know that bad behavior is unacceptable.
+Establishing a judgment-free zone is extremely important.
+This lets students know that no question is stupid, and the importance of asking questions, after all, we are all learning.
+A good teacher knows the importance of being kind patient and respectful towards her students and at the same time hold them accountable to reciprocate that back.
+A good teacher boosts the self-esteem of her students and makes them feel accepted.
+A good teacher is also someone that holds her ground at all times and uses positive reinforcement to promote good behavior yet also makes it a point to ensure that her students know that bad behavior is unacceptable.

 Each and every one of our students at Math Genie is special to us.
 They all are different and unique in their own ways.
 By establishing a set of guidelines and expectations I have from my students from day one, students feel an obligation to keep their part of the agreement as I keep mine.
-Teacher’s in Math Genie create a judgment free zone that encourages students to be curious, and ask questions when they do not understand something.
+Teacher’s in Math Genie create a judgment-free zone that encourages students to be curious and ask questions when they do not understand something.
 This ultimately results in an extremely positive atmosphere and relationship amongst teacher and student.
-If you are looking for a program that has your child’s best interest in mind where the teacher’s truly care about making a difference in your child’s life, Math Genie is the place to call at (732-651-2700).
+If you are looking for a program that has your child’s best interest in mind where the teacher truly cares about making a difference in your child’s life, Math Genie is the place to call at (732-651-2700).